basecamp/kamal/README.md

 Hooks should be stored in the .mrsk/hooks folder.
 Running mrsk init will build that folder and add some sample scripts.

+You can change their location by setting `hooks_path` in the configuration file.

 If the script returns a non-zero exit code the command will be aborted.

 There are currently two hooks: